merkdirwas1/Studienprojekt-TE-3/README.md

 I want to investigate if this method is symmetrical and if are the groups of the different classes more likely symmetrical?
 For the size groups I ploted the percentage of symetrical pairs for increasing top-k.
 For the other two classes there are only tables because they have too much group with to less Tasks per group to plot each of them.

 ![generel](https://github.com/merkdirwas1/Studienprojekt-TE-3/blob/main/images/topksimgeneral.png)

-# TODO: auswertung
+There are only a few pairs of symmetrical pairs in the overall set and it drops new 0 if the k is increasing.
+These makes sense because of there are a few intermedate Tasks that appears in the most top k but these sets can only have a few top k itself so there are only a few pairs left for this kind of symmetrie.
+It can be sayed that the ESM-LogMe method is not symmetrical for this definition.

 ### Size
 max-Size-group
 ![Size](https://github.com/merkdirwas1/Studienprojekt-TE-3/blob/main/images/size.png)

 The plots shows that the max and the large group have a high top-k symmetrie for low top-k and it drops fast for increasing k.
 The small and tiny group have a low symmetrie.
 The Groups here are only for the Target Task so the top k can be from other groups.
 It shows only that the choice of the target Task change how symmetrical the methode is.
 Becouse the sum of the percentage of the top 1 pairs is near 100 further work would investigate which pairs that are and why they behave like that.

-# TODO: auswertung generel einfügen
+Which is intestering is that the the large group starts with a persentage that is higher than the the persentage of the overall set.

 ### Language
 ![max-Size-Group](https://github.com/merkdirwas1/Studienprojekt-TE-3/blob/main/images/language.png)

+The language groups have a interesting behavior because most of the languages starts at a low percentage and increase them over small k increases.
+Most of the languages gain a percentage that is higher than in the overall set or in the size groups.
+This could be an evidence that the language of the target task has an impact on how the sets are bound to each other.
+The language macedonian has in interessting pattern because after they drop in ther percentage they gain a recover over the 60%.

 ### Categorie
 ![max-Size-Group](https://github.com/merkdirwas1/Studienprojekt-TE-3/blob/main/images/categories.png)